two-first-names/cv/index.md

 ---
 # Joe Roberts

 As a software developer working predominantly on public sector projects, I pride myself on creating user-led services and working in lean agile and multidisciplinary teams.
-I am skilled in a wide variety of languages and can pu1t my skills to any challenge, bringing methodologies such as Clean Architecture, TDD, Hexagonal Architecture and more.
+I am skilled in a wide variety of languages and can put my skills to any challenge, bringing methodologies such as Clean Architecture, TDD, Hexagonal Architecture and more.

 ## Skills